senx/warp10-spark-examples/README.md

 ```

 The `Warp10InputFormat` will return key/value pairs where the key is a `String` identifying a Geo Time Series and the value a byte array containing a [`wrapper`](https://warp10.io/doc/WRAPRAW) of a chunk of a Geo Time Series.
 As the length of a GTS may vary and be extremely large, there is no guarantee that a value will contain the entirety of the requested GTS.
-You will need to group chunks together to recreate the complete GTS if you need to work on it, and that may not always be possible if the GTS is really large, so working on [chunks](https://warp10.io/doc/CHUNK) is ususally better.
+You will need to group chunks together to recreate the complete GTS if you need to work on it, and that may not always be possible if the GTS is really large, so working on [chunks](https://warp10.io/doc/CHUNK) is usually better.

 You can run the first example from the `warp10-spark-examples` to read data from your Warp 10 instance.
 You should set `SPARK_HOME` and `JAVA_HOME` in `runspark.sh` to values matching your environment.

-Also inspect and modify the in file `01.py` so the example can find your Warp 10 instance.
+Also, inspect and modify the in file `01.py` so the example can find your Warp 10 instance.

 When done issue the following command from the `warp10-spark-examples` directory: